calvnce/calvnce/README.md

 - 👋 Hi, I’m Calvince Otieno
 - 👀 I’m interested in Software engineering related projects
 - 🌱 I’m currently learning and working on self-assigned projects
-- 💞️ I’m looking to collaborate on software related projects whether opensource or commercial.
+- 💞️ I’m looking to collaborate on software related projects whether open source or commercial.

 - 📫 How to reach me :